 We also offer six-semester programs with the BU Law graduate programs in Banking and Financial Law and in Taxation.
 Students may earn a JD degree and and LL.M.
 (Masters of Law) degree in three years, less time than it would take to pursue both degrees independently.
 Those programs also offer seven-semester JD/LL.M. programs.

-Students also may apply through our study abroad programs for a JD/LL.M. in European Law with Université Panthéon-Assas in Paris, France; a JD/LL.M. in Chinese Law with Tsinghua University; a JD/LL.M. in Asian Legal Studies with the National University of Singapore; or a JD/LLM in International and European Business Law with the Universidad Pontificia Comillas de Madrid in Spain.
+Students also may apply through our study abroad programs for a JD/LL.M. in European Law with Université Panthéon-Assas in Paris, France; a JD/LL.M. in Chinese Law with Tsinghua University; a JD/LL.M. in Asian Legal Studies with the National University of Singapore; a JD/LLM in International and European Business Law with the Universidad Pontificia Comillas de Madrid in Spain; or a JD/LLM in Finance with the Institute for Law and Finance in Frankfurt, Germany.
 (These are year-long programs open to third-year students only).